VelocityREST/InternetSalesBI/README.md

 - **Responsive Dashboards** – Built with **bookmarks, time intelligence functions, and DAX measures** to enable dynamic titles, responsive visuals, and seamless navigation.

 ## Getting Started
-Clone the repository and open the `.pbix` file in **Power BI Desktop** to explore the model and dashboards.
+[Download the Power BI file](https://github.com/VelocityREST/InternetSalesBI/raw/main/InternetSales.pbix) and open it in **Power BI Desktop** to explore the model and dashboards.